BoboJD/Salesforce-Tools/README.md

 # Salesforce Tools

-This project is an unlocked package containing fflib files, utility classes, and service Apex classes.
-It also includes best practices used in conjunction with fflib.
+This project is an unlocked package containing fflib apex files, utility classes, and service Apex classes.
+It also includes best practices used in conjunction with fflib apex files.
 The repository features a `scripts` folder to manage deployments and keep the repository up-to-date.

+## Documentation

+For more detailed documentation, check out the [docs](./docs).

 ## Usage